 From the PicMonkey homepage, click Create new, choose your image to edit, and get that puppy in the editor.

 3. Add your second image as a graphic or texture

-To add your second image, go to the Graphics or Textures tab on the left of the editor and click Add your own at the top.
+To add your second image, go to the Graphics or Textures tab on the left of the editor and click Add your own image at the top.
 This will let you pull in a new image from your computer or Hub.
 You can also always use one of PicMonkey’s textures or graphics.
-Note that when you apply a texture, it’s applied across your entire background image, so if your second image is smaller than your first one, it’s best to open it as an graphic.
+Note that when you apply a texture, it’s applied across your entire background image, so if your second image is smaller than your first one, it’s best to open it as a graphic.
 A graphic’s size and position can be adjusted exactly how you’d like it.

 4. Select the blend mode

-Both the Graphics palette and the Textures tool have a drop-down menu labeled Blend mode.
+The Graphic and Image palettes, and the Textures tool have a drop-down menu labeled Blend mode.
 Blend modes, by definition, will blend two layers together in a number of different ways, so scroll through them until you find a look that you like.
 We like using Screen since it specifically keeps the blend in the dark area of your image.

 Now that you’ve beautifully melded your images together, it’s time for the finishing touches.
 If you used an overlay, you can rotate it or change up the placement, and then crop out any part of your image you don’t want.
 If you used a texture, you can change its size and positioning across your canvas.
 For both, you can adjust the eraser strength, so that the double exposure shows through more in some spots than in others.

 More double exposure magic